-C. Recognizing that VTC is unique within that group of three institutions, a second option would be to maintain VTC as a separate institution and consolidate NVU and Castleton.
-This option would reduce the challenges of integrating VTC's unique culture and disciplinary array with that of two larger institutions with deeply embedded cultures of their own.
-Maintaining VTC as a separate institution may also ensure that there remains a place in Vermont where priority is given to technical sub-baccalaureate and baccalaureate programs.
+Recognizing that VTC is unique within that group of three institutions, the a second option investigated considered by the Select Committee was to maintaining VTC as a separate institution and consolidating unify NVU and Castleton.
+This option would potentially reduces the challenges of integrating VTC's unique culture and disciplinary array with that of two larger institutions with deeply embedded cultures of their own.
+Maintaining VTC as a separate institution could also more directly ensure that there remains a place in Vermont maintains a place where priority is given to technical subbaccalaureate and baccalaureate programs.
 The consolidation of NVU and Castleton would serve to have many of the same advantages as those enumerated above, especially in terms of reducing competition for students between them, promoting the mobility of credits and overcoming accreditation barriers to program sharing.
+A unified institution made up of NVU and Castleton would not have intra-institutional links to the kind of hands-on, technical pedagogy emphasized at VTC, without which the unified institution's students may find access to those options to be more limited.